AI in PR Campaigns (Content Creation, Distribution & Visibility)

 Integration of AI Across PR Campaign Lifecycle

-In the execution phase, AI supports content creation and distribution, enabling faster and more efficient workflows.
+In execution, AI supports content creation and distribution.

 Challenges in AI-Driven PR Campaigns

-While AI offers significant advantages, it also introduces challenges that must be addressed.
+While AI offers advantages, it also introduces challenges.

-AI must be used as a tool, not a replacement for judgment.
+AI must be used as a tool, not a replacement.

 Frequently Asked Questions (FAQs)